Skip to main content

 About Limones-Tuabaquey

-Reserva Ecológica Limones-Tuabaquey is an ecological reserve located in Camagüey Province in central Cuba.
-The reserve protects a significant area of lowland semi-deciduous tropical forest, wetlands, and associated ecosystems in the interior of the country's largest province.
+Reserva Ecológica Limones-Tuabaquey is an ecological reserve located in the Sierra de Cubitas mountain range in Camagüey Province in central Cuba, approximately 32 kilometers north of the city of Camagüey.
+[1] The reserve protects a significant area of deciduous forest on limestone substrate, karstic cave systems, and wetlands in the Sierra de Cubitas.
 Camagüey Province is predominantly agricultural, with extensive cattle ranching on the broad interior plains, making the protected forest ecosystems of the reserve particularly valuable as refugia for endemic and threatened species.
-The reserve represents one of the few intact forest habitats remaining in the interior of central Cuba.
+The reserve covers approximately 1,972 hectares entirely in terrestrial habitat and contains Cuba's most important collection of pre-Columbian cave art.
+[1]

 Wildlife Ecosystems